 At the retrospective of Fernand Khnopff's work at the McMullen Museum in 2004, his early painting After Gustave Flaubert.
 The Temptation of St. Anthony (1883) was displayed next to Salome Dancing by Gustave Moreau.
-Moreau (1821-1898) was a French Symbolist whose pronouncements on art sound familiar to followers of Khnopff..
-"I am dominated by one thing, an irresistible, burning attraction towards the abstract."
-Moreau said, truer in Khnopff's case than in his.
-Khnopff made no secret of his admiration for Moreau, and the influence it had on him before he discovered the Pre-Raphaelites, especially Edward Burne-Jones, who became his friend.
+Moreau (1821-1898), a French Symbolist whose pronouncements on art sound familiar to admirers of Khnopff, said "I am dominated by one thing, an irresistible, burning attraction towards the abstract."
+Truer in Khnopff's case than in Moreau's.
+Khnopff made no secret of his admiration for Moreau, and the obvious influence it had on him before he discovered the Pre-Raphaelites, especially Edward Burne-Jones, who became his friend.

 The area of the Faubourg-Montmartre remained determinedly seedy throughout Moreau’s lifetime.
 In a manner familiar to Americans from the fight over the Alfred Barnes Collection, Moreau, who willed his house and its contents to the French state, made his gift conditional on its maintenance as is.
 With museums, in perpetuity seems to mean a century more or less.

-The similarities are many and obvious.
+The similarities between the two artists are many and obvious.
 Khnopff also came from a well-to-do family.
 He had regular, appreciative patrons.
 Like Moreau, he refused to offer the key to his symbolic language, although he was the more diplomatic, talking genially but revealing little.
 Moreau, on the other hand, was known to simply refuse to answer his collectors’ questions about what it all meant.
 Moreau, too, was asked to draw a self-portrait that was to hang in the Vasari Corridor of the Uffizi Gallery in Florence, an honor accorded to a select company of the world’s greatest painters.
-But, unlike Khnoff, whose sister Margeurite gave his auto-portrait to the Uffizi, Moreau never delivered his.
+But, unlike Khnopff, whose sister Marguerite donated his auto-portrait to the Uffizi, Moreau never delivered his.
 Apparently he considered himself undeserving of such an honor.

 1. Fernand Khnopff - After Gustave Flaubert.The Temptation of St. Anthony, 1883, private collection.